javaHashbrown/OJ-Leetcode/README.md

-# OJ-Leetcode
+## OJ-Leetcode
-solutions for Leetcode questions programing language: C#
+solutions for Leetcode questions
+languages: C# or JavaScript